 This recipe was submitted by Sophia White,Nutritional Consultant, Hypnotherapist and Yoga Teacher.

-Homemade anything always tastes better and is way more satisfying, but with little to no time in our day it is easy to stroll down the aisles of the grocery store and mindlessly throw things into our cart.
-You can buy a box of pancake mix or you can choose to whisk these ingredients together in relatively the same time.
-Pre-bought mix contains flour that is often processed and stripped of nutrients.
+Homemade anything always tastes better, and is way more satisfying, but with little to no time in your day it’s easy to stroll down the aisles of the grocery store and mindlessly throw things into our cart.
+So instead of grabbing the pre-mixed pancake batter, that’s often loaded with artificial ingredients, why not grab a pack of buckwheat flour and set aside 1 minute in the evening to prep the batter!

 Nerdy side fact: when you see the term “enriched” it basically means stripped of about 15 nutrients with 5 synthetic ones added back in.
 Refined grains often have lower fibre, protein, and phytonutrient value.